amidg/teslak10-3d-enabled/README.md

 Titan X Maxwell -> Quadro M6000 | Maxwell | GM200 | spoof only (not tested)
 Tesla M40 -> Quadro M6000 | Maxwell | GM200 | spoof only (not tested)

+Other experiments are in "issues" section.
+Please, refer there.